GREEN BROOK TOWNSHIP

 C. Whenever a written complaint concerning an employee or his/her actions is to be placed in his/her personnel file, a copy shall be made available to him/her to read, which copy he/she shall initial.
 The employee shall be given the opportunity to rebut it if he/she so desires, and he/she shall be permitted to place said rebuttal in his/her file within twenty (20) calendar days after the copy has been made available to him/her.

-D. All personal history files will be carefully maintained and safeguarded permanently in the Office of the Chief of Police and nothing placed in any file shall be removed there from, except that an employee may make a written request to temporarily remove document(s) specified in the request for photocopying.
+D. All personal history files will be carefully maintained and safeguarded permanently in the Office of the Chief of Police and nothing placed in any file shall be removed therefrom, except that an employee may make a written request to temporarily remove document(s) specified in the request for photocopying.

 VACANCIES AND PROMOTIONS

-No police officer shall be discharged, disciplined, reprimanded, reduced in rank or compensation, or deprived of any occupational advantage, or given an adverse evaluation of his/her services without just cause.
+ARTICLE XXIII No police officer shall be discharged, disciplined, reprimanded, reduced in rank or compensation, or deprived of any occupational advantage, or given an adverse evaluation of his/her services without just cause.

-Any such disciplinary actions asserted by the Township, or any agent or representative thereof, shall be subject to the grievance procedure.
+Any such disciplinary actions asserted by the Township, or any agent or representative thereof shall be subject to the grievance procedure.
 Minor disciplinary actions (suspensions of five or less days or the monetary equivalent in either money or time off), shall be arbitrable to the extent provided by law.
-Procedure requirements upon the employer shall minimally be those provided under N.J.S.A.40A:14-147 et seq.
+Procedure requirements upon the employer shall minimally be those provided under N.J.S.A.
+40A:14-147 et seq.

-B. Subject to the availability of same, and with the approval of the Police Chief, the Township may permit a Department police vehicle to be utilized by the FOP members in the said funeral service.
+B. Subject to the availability of same, and with the approval of the Police Chief, the Township may permit a Department police vehicle to be utilized by the PBA members in the said funeral service.

-AND PERSONAL PROPERTY DAMAGE
+UNIFORMS, MAINTENANCE AND PERSONAL